fatiando/egu2021/vpico.md

 ---

+Harmonica is our library for processing, modelling, and inversion of potential field data.

+At the moment, it includes forward modelling functions for prisms, tesseroids, and point sources, topographic correction, equivalent-source methods for interpolation and upward continuation, and more.

+In the bottom right, you'll find an example of using Boule and Harmonica to process gravity data from the Bushveld Complex in South Africa.

+The final product is a grid of residual Bouguer disturbances calculated using prisms for topographic correction, a 2nd order trend removal for regional-residual separation, and gridding to a constant height using equivalent-sources.

+Many of our functions and classes are highly optimized using just-in-time compilation and automatic parallelization where possible.

+We are also developing new methods for equivalent-source processing that can enable application to millions of data points without breaking your computer.

+If you want to learn more about that, Santiago is giving a talk about it on Friday at session G4.3.

+With Harmonica, we are trying to have an opinionated design of the code and documentation to encourage best practices in gravity and magnetics.

+This means that we try not to set unreasonable defaults, encourage users to understand the methods, and avoid adding functionality that should probably not be used anymore (like free-air corrections).

 ---

 We have been developing these tools for only a few years and are still evolving their goals and scope.

-We want to invite this community to provide input and get involved in the projects.
+We want to invite this community to get involved in the development, whether it's coding, writing documentation, trying out new features, or giving feedback.

-You can do so by joining our Slack chatroom, attending an open monthly community call, and engaging with development on GitHub.
+You can do so by joining our Slack chat room, attending an open monthly community call, and engaging with development on GitHub.

 We are friendly and welcoming group with a range of different backgrounds.

-There are links and more information about all of that on our website www.fatiando.org.
+There are links and more information about all of this on our website www.fatiando.org.

-There is also a link in the abstract display materials for further information, including a recent tutorial and the code to generate the figures shown here.
+There is also a link in the abstract display materials for further information, including a recent tutorial and the code to generated all of the figures shown here.

 Thank you and we look forward to hearing from you!